eightyfour/canny/README.md

 canny.add(moduleName, obj)
 ```

->**(draft)** If you need the current canny instance which is parsing your module you can pass a function instead of an object.
-Canny will call the function and expect to return a object with the canny interface.
-As a attribute of the function you will get the actually canny instance.
+> If you need the current canny instance you can pass a function instead of an object to the add method.
+Canny will call the function with the canny instance.

 > ```javascript
 > canny.add(moduleName, function(cannyInstance))
 > ```
-> *this feature is not implented yet...*

 #### ready